Introduction

 5. Hook it all up

-Now that we have all the pieces, we can hook them up in our main.ts file using Actions.
-In our list of todos, we'll add a button to mark the todo as done or undone.
+file.
+In our list of todos, we'll add a button to mark the todo as complete or incomplete.
 We'll also add a button to create a new todo.
-Replace your existing code with the following:
+Replace main.ts

 export type Todo = {